insidewhy/wildcard-mock-link/readme.md

 )
 ```

 The above mocked provider will match two requests for `CAT_QUALITIES_QUERY` no matter what the variables are.
-Here `nMatches` is used to restrict the mock to the first two requests that match, when `nMatches` is omitted the mock will match an infinite number of requests.
+Here `nMatches` is used to restrict the mock to the first two requests that match, when `nMatches` is omitted the mock will match one request. `Number.POSITIVE_INFINITY` can be used to allow an inifinite number of matchs.

 The instantiation of `WildcardMockLink` also shows the options, `addTypename` which works the same as apollo's `MockLink` and `act` which can be used to ensure all operations that emit data to components are wrapped in an `act` function.